Rembrandt and many other of the Old Masters may have used cutting-edge optics to aid their self-portraits.

 "However, this was met with some scepticism, with the realism shown in some self-portraits used as an argument that these artists would not need optics for other works."

-The authors were able to show that using technology available to 17th century artists, it is possible to a self-portrait image onto a surface that the artist could mark or trace.
+The authors were able to show that using technology available to 17th century artists, it is possible to project a self-portrait image onto a surface that the artist could mark or trace.

 Five setups are proposed by the authors - one using solely a concave mirror, and three using a combination of a flat and a concave mirror, and one using two flat mirrors and a lens.